-Picture this — you are in the kitchen and have just finished cooking up a delicious meal.
-You begin the cleaning up process, and it is time to dispose of the cooking oil.
-You stand there with the frying pan in hand and think to yourself, ‘I will just pour the oil down the kitchen sink; what harm can it do?’.
+Picture this — you are in the kitchen and have just finished cooking a delicious meal.
+You begin cleaning up, and it is time to dispose of the cooking oil.
+You stand with the frying pan and think, ‘I will just pour the hot oil down the kitchen sink; what harm can it do?’.

-Your drainage plumbing consists of various pipes and channels in and outside of your property, leading to your sewer drains and stormwater drain.
+Your drainage plumbing consists of various pipes and channels in and outside your property, leading to your sewer and stormwater drains.
 This eventually ends up in the treatment plant of your city.

-It is crucial to monitor what goes down your kitchen, bathroom, laundry, and toilet drain.
+Monitoring what goes down your kitchen, bathroom, laundry, and toilet drain is crucial.

 Is It Bad To Throw Cooking Oil Down The Drain?

 The only liquids that should be washed down our drains are water, toilet paper, and human waste.
-Food, disposable or wet wipes, and other foreign objects can block the pipework, and harsh chemicals can affect the pipes through corrosion or creating cracks.
+Food scraps, disposable or wet wipes, paper towels and other foreign objects can block the pipework, and harsh chemicals can affect the pipes through corrosion or cracks.

 How Should You Dispose Of Cooking Oil At Home?